Vontaze Burfict: Professional career

+Pre-draft

-Prior to his junior season, Burfict was regarded as one of the best linebackers available in the 2012 NFL Draft and was projected to be a first-round pick by most NFL draft experts.
+Prior to his junior season, Burfict was regarded as one of the best linebackers available in the 2012 NFL draft and was projected to be a first-round pick by most NFL draft experts.
 His inconsistent play as a junior at Arizona State as well as off-the-field concerns, however, caused his draft stock to plummet.
 In October 2011, Sports Illustrated's Tony Pauline ranked him as the 20th-best prospect on his midseason draft board, but he noted that he has been "a loose cannon on and off the field, which has raised red flags".
 Burfict's draft stock would continue to slide with a poor showing at the NFL Scouting Combine, where he performed the majority of drills but skipped the short shuttle and three-cone drills.

 His overall performance at the combine was described as "disappointing" and a "debacle" due to a 5.09-second run of the 40-yard dash, which was the slowest among all linebackers.
 Burfict also finished last among linebackers in the broad jump and finished second to last among linebackers in the vertical jump.
 On March 16, 2012, Burfict attended Arizona State's pro day and performed the bench press (16 reps), vertical jump (30"), short shuttle (4.56s), and three-cone drill (7.51s).
 Burfict described his overall pro day performance as "average".
 On April 25, 2012, it was reported by Fox Sports insider Jay Glazer that multiple NFL teams had been informed that Burfict had failed his drug test at the NFL Combine.
 Burfict later stated during an interview with Scout.com that he admitted using marijuana to NFL general managers.
 At the conclusion of the pre-draft process, Burfict was projected to be a seventh round pick by NFL draft experts and scouts.
 Burfict was ranked as the ninth-best inside linebacker in the draft by Scouts Inc. and was ranked the tenth-best inside linebacker by DraftScout.com.